tazama-lf/docs/Product/Creating-and-Maintaining-Processors/Tazama-Rules-Life-Cycle.md

   - [7.
 Rules performance monitoring](#7-rules-performance-monitoring)
   - [8.
 Rule calibration](#8-rule-calibration)

-The life-cycle for typologies and rules included in the Tazama system broadly follow the process described in the image below:
+The life-cycle for typologies and rules included in the Tazama platform broadly follow the process described in the image below:

 ![](../images/image-20210316-072938.png)